 Few events in the history of music equaled the uproar that ensued following Ornette Coleman’s quartet performances during their engagement at the Five Spot Cafe.
 Stravinsky’s 1913 premiere of the Rite Of Spring at the Théâtre des Champs-Élysées in Paris and Bob Dylan’s electric set at the Newport Folk Festival in 1965 come to mind.
 But unlike those events there was no booing at the Five Spot.
 Some of the folks in the audience, all of the them familiar with the language of jazz, simply did not get what was going on on stage.
 The backlash took place in the printed media and various jazz publications.
 Sadly, most of the negative criticism came from fellow musicians.
 Roy Eldridge: “I listened to him all kinds of ways.
 I listened to him high and I listened to him cold sober.
 I even played with him.
 I think he’s jiving, baby.
 He’s putting everybody on.
 They start with a nice lead-off figure, but then they go off into outer space.
 They diregard the chords and they play odd number of bars.
 I can’t follow them.
 I even listened to him with Paul Chambers, Miles Davis’ bass player.
 ‘You’re younger than me’, I said to him.
 ‘Can you follow Ornette?’
 Paul said he couldn’t either.”
 Red Garland: “Nothing’s happening.
 I wouldn’t mind if he was serious.
 I like to see a struggling cat get a break, but Coleman is faking.
 He’s being very unfair to the public.
 What surprises me is that he fooled someone like John Lewis.” (more on John Lewis below) Quincy Jones in a Downbeat blindfold test, in 1961: “If that’s liberty, boy, they’re making an ass out of Abraham Lincoln”.
 Coleman Hawkins summed it up: “I think he needs seasoning.
 A lot of seasoning.”

 Ornette Coleman’s music has been recorded by many artists over the years, and one of the best groups to interpret his songs was Old and New Dreams.
 Perhaps they were best qualified for the job because they were simply part of Ornette’s bands at various stages in the late 50s and 60s.
 Don Cherry and Charlie Haden were part of the quartet that recorded the first Atlantic albums and played at the Five Spot.
 Ed Blackwell on drums replaced Billy Higgins who in 1960 lost his cabaret card.
 Dewey Redman on Tenor sax knew Ornette since childhood and joined his group in the late 60s.
-Between these guys you have a decent chunk of the best in jazz covered, and the list of amazing recordings featuring them is too long to start listing.
+Between these guys you have a decent chunk of the best in jazz covered, and the list of amazing recordings featuring them is too long to list.
 Old and New Dreams was formed with the mission to play the music of Ornette with the same spirit and intensity they played it with the maestro.
 Blackwell recalls the gigs at the Five Spot: “During this time most of the clubs were featuring two bands a night.
 There would be four sets.
 Ornette would play two sets and the visiting band would play two sets.
 This was going on for like six nights a week.
 We had a chance really to stretch out during our sets.
 Sometimes Ornette would stretch out our set, and sometimes he would just cut them a little shorter, depending on what mood he was in.
 But it was always intense.
 A lot of times we would rehearse all day and then come to work that night, and everybody was always geared up to play.
 The energy that flowed through that band was phenomenal.”
 Outside of Ornette Coleman’s version of Lonely Woman, Old and New Dreams’ interpretation of the piece from their 1979 album on the ECM label is my favorite.
-The opening of the tune is one of my favorite of any piece of music, and the sensation that Charlie Haden and Ed Blackwell create with their rhythms is a joy to listen to.
+The opening of the tune sets you immediately into a mood like very few pieces of music do, and the sensation that Charlie Haden and Ed Blackwell create with their rhythms is a joy to listen to.
 Haden said simply of his role with the original quartet: “With Ornette, there was no piano, but I became the piano.”

 If you enjoyed reading this article, you may also like these: